NLnetLabs/cascade/doc/manual/source/before-you-start.rst

     - permits Cascade to work with KMIP and/or PKCS#11 compatible HSMs in exactly the same way from the perspective of the Cascade operator,
-    - isolates the Cascade daemon process from untrusted 3rd party PKCS#11 module code (avoiding crashes caused by the PKCS#11 code crashing,
+    - isolates the Cascade daemon process from untrusted 3rd party PKCS#11 module code (avoiding crashes caused by the PKCS#11 code crashing),
     - avoiding the need for the Cascade daemon to have the access rights and environment needed to access the HSM,
-    - avoiding the confusion caused by PKCS#11 module logging output being interleaved with that of the Cascade daemon, offering additional deployment topologies by enabling the HSM access to be from a separate process (and even potentially a separate server) to that of the Cascade daemon.
+    - avoiding the confusion caused by PKCS#11 module logging output being interleaved with that of the Cascade daemon,
+    - offering additional deployment topologies by enabling the HSM access to be from a separate process (and even potentially a separate server) to that of the Cascade daemon.